-(1) Personal computer (Laptop Computer) is recommended to prepare and/or revise Country Report, and Knowledge Report.
+(1) Personal computer (Laptop Computer) is recommended to prepare and/or revise program in Japan referring the temperature below link.
+(High temperature 17° C, Low temperature 9° C).

+Country Report, and Knowledge Report.

-(2) It is recommended for participants to bring the wear for autumn for the training program in Japan referring the temperature below link.
-(High temperature 17° , Low temperature 9°C).
+(2) It is recommended for participants to bring the wear for autumn for the training climate.com)

-Hiroshima Weather in November: Temperature, Rainfall, & More (weather-and- climate.com)
+Hiroshima Weather in November: Temperature, Rainfall, & More (weather-andreferring the temperature below link.
+(High temperature 30°C, Low temperature

-For the training program in Cambodia, you need to prepare the wear for summer referring the temperature below link.
-(High temperature $30^\circ C$, Low temperature
+For the training program in Philippines, you need to prepare the wear for summer costume or suits as formal wear.